 Many fruits need little preparation to become a healthy part of a meal or snack.
-Like vegetables, they're packed with fiber, potassium and magnesium and are typically low in fat — coconuts are an exception.
-Examples of one serving include one medium fruit, 1/2 cup fresh, frozen or canned fruit, or 4 ounces of juice.
+Like vegetables, they''re packed with fiber, potassium and magnesium and are typically low in fat — exceptions include avocados and coconuts.
+Examples of one serving include 1 medium fruit or 1/2 cup fresh, frozen or canned fruit or 4 ounces of juice.

-- Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a dollop of low-fat yogurt.
+- Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a splash of low-fat yogurt.

 - Leave on edible peels whenever possible.
 The peels of apples, pears and most fruits with pits add interesting texture to recipes and contain healthy nutrients and fiber.

-- Remember that citrus fruits and juices, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they're OK for you.
+- Remember that citrus fruits and juice, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they''re OK for you.

 - If you choose canned fruit or juice, make sure no sugar is added.

 Milk, yogurt, cheese and other dairy products are major sources of calcium, vitamin D and protein.
 But the key is to make sure that you choose dairy products that are low fat or fat-free because otherwise they can be a major source of fat — and most of it is saturated.
 Examples of one serving include 1 cup skim or 1 percent milk, 1 cup yogurt, or 1 1/2 oz. cheese.

 - Low-fat or fat-free frozen yogurt can help you boost the amount of dairy products you eat while offering a sweet treat.
 Add fruit for a healthy twist.

 - If you have trouble digesting dairy products, choose lactose-free products or consider taking an over-the-counter product that contains the enzyme lactase, which can reduce or prevent the symptoms of lactose intolerance.